sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-africa.md

 The last line starting from the ledge.
 The righthand line up the slab has one very trying move.

 **8. Ring Thane (6c+) *&starf;&starf;***
-Climbs up the left side of the arete.
+Climbs up the left side of the arête.
 Approach via *Rainbow Warrior* to make a good, 6c multipitch route.

 **9. Pretoria (6b+)**
-This climbs the right side of the arete.
+This climbs the right side of the arête.

 **10. Mombassa (6a)**
 Start as for *Pretoria* to gain the upper corner line.